Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_multiseq.md

 For this tutorial, first <a href="https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD" target="_blank">download VMD</a>.
 Throughout this tutorial, the program may prompt you to download additional protein database information, which you should accept.

 We will need to download the `.pdb` files for 6vw1 and 2ajf.
 Visit the <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> and <a href="https://www.rcsb.org/structure/2ajf" target="_blank">2ajf</a> PDB pages.
-For each protein,  click on `Download Files` and select `PDB Format`.
+For each protein,  click `Download Files` and select `PDB Format`.
 The following figure shows this for 6vw1.

 ![image-center](../assets/images/Ridge0.png){: .align-center}
 {: style="font-size: medium;"}